geerlingguy/packer-boxes/README.md

 ## Credit

 Most of the credit for this repo must go to [Jeff Geerling](https://www.jeffgeerling.com), author of [Ansible for DevOps](https://www.ansiblefordevops.com).
-We extend a golden hand of gratitude for all your work.
+We extend the golden hand of gratitude for all your work.